Jessica Hullman

-Jessica Hullman is a computer scientist and the Ginni Rometty associate professor of Computer Science at Northwestern University.
-She is known for her research in Information visualization.
+Jessica Hullman is an American computer scientist and the Ginni Rometty professor of Computer Science at Northwestern University.
+Hullman was formerly faculty at the University of Washington Information School (2015-2018).
+She is known for her research in Information visualization and Uncertainty quantification.

 Education

 Hullman graduated magna cum laude from Ohio State University with a Bachelor of Arts degree in Comparative Studies.
 She obtained a Masters of Fine Arts degree in Writings and Poetics from Naropa University.
 Hullman received her Master of Science in Information and Ph.D in Information Science from the University of Michigan - School of Information, where she was advised by Eytan Adar.
 She completed a postdoctoral fellowship at the University of California, Berkeley Computer Science Department with Maneesh Agrawala.

-Hullman started her career as faculty at the University of Washington Information School, where she was also adjunct assistant professor in Computer Science, and affiliated with the Interactive Data Lab and DUB (Design Use Build) group.